sjsyrek/dinner-for-devs/recipes/fry-rice.md

 1. Put oil in to pan, do not put too much
 2. Heat it a little bit, pour the egg in and fry it

 <del> 3.
-When it is 80% cooked, take it out.
-4. Put oil in the pan agian, put all you sides in (Your chicken, shrimp, etc)</del>
+When it is 80% cooked, take it out. then put oil in the pan agian, put all you sides in (Your chicken, shrimp, etc)</del>

-Find a new way:
+3. Find a new way:
 When it is 80% cooked, breaked them in pieces, then put sides in